vb-consulting/RazorSvelte/README.md

 - [https://github.com/settings/developers/](https://github.com/settings/developers/) for GitHub

 See [appsettings.json](https://github.com/vb-consulting/RazorSvelte/blob/master/RazorSvelte/appsettings.json) for more details.

+Once the authorization from external providers passed, the application will use JWT auth for identites already confirmed by the external providers.
+So, you'll have to configure a `JwtConfigSection` with values:

+- `Secret` - long secret random string
+- `Issuer` - JWT token issuer
+- `Audience` - JWT token audiance
+- `ExpirationMin` - JWT token expiration time in minutes
+- `ClockSkewMin` - Adds to the JWT token expiration time, set to null to avoid.
+- `RefreshTokenExpirationMin` - Refresh token expiration minutes.
+Set to null to avoid using refresh tokens.
+If it is used, it mused be longer than token expiration to take effect.
+- `CookieExpirationMin` - Cookie expiration in minutes.
+Irt must be longet than token expiration or refresh token expiration if used.
+- `CookieName` - Name of the security cookie.

+Note: If using token refresh option, you might want to re-implement `RefreshTokenRepository` class to use database or some kind of permantet cache, instead of in-memory dictionary.

 ### Is page routing done on the client or the server?